-The information in these Handbook is accurate as at 4 October 2021, however, it may be necessary for changes to be made especially during these uncertain times, as explained on the University's website covering Changes to Courses.
-If such changes are made the department will publish a new version of this Handbook together with a list of the changes and students will be informed.
-The revised Handbook will have a new version number.
+If there is a conflict between information in this handbook and the Examination Regulations, then you should follow the Examination Regulations.
+If you have any queries about this please contact Dr Claire Perriton, Degree Programme Manager, claire.perriton@arch.ox.ac.uk.
+The information in this handbook is accurate as of the 1st October 2022, however, it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges webpage).
+If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.
 The most current version will be always be available on the course Canvas pages.